HarFis/departure-monitor/README.md

 ```
 + set up your raspberry pi to start into "desktop (with autologin)" - can be done in command line `sudo raspi-config` or in Raspbian (Preferences -> Raspberry Pi Configuration | Boot: to desktop | Autologin: Login as user 'pi')

-+ to hide the mouse point on the screen install unclutter (`sudo apt-get install unclutter`) and add `@unclutter -idle 0` in the autostart file (between `@point-rpi` and `@/usr/bin/python3 ...`)
++ to hide the mouse pointer on the screen install unclutter (`sudo apt-get install unclutter`) and add `@unclutter -idle 0` in the autostart file (between `@point-rpi` and `@/usr/bin/python3 ...`)

-(Hint: an error in the autostart or script is hard to identify since error messages are not shown.
-Double-check python file if dep_moni does not start even though you did everything right with autostart)
+(Note: an error in the autostart or script is hard to identify since error messages are not shown.
+If DEP MONI does not start even though you did everything right with autostart, double-check the python file, paths, environmental file (login.ini) etc. )

 ## Known Issues & next steps